How to Overcome Mediocrity and Finally Stand Out in Life

 1. Stop Waiting for Motivation

-That’s why relying on it is one of the easiest ways to stay stuck.
+If your actions depend on motivation, your consistency will eventually fall apart.
+That’s why relying on motivation is one of the easiest ways to stay stuck.

-Instead, shift the focus toward structure:
+Instead, focus on building structure:

 - Build routines

-- prioritize repetition over intensity
+- Prioritize repetition over intensity

 2. Build Tolerance for Discomfort